reshamas/git-intro-workshop/workflows/w_0_2_setup.md

 ---
 ## Step 4: Create Your Working Directory for Git Repos
 Navigate to your home directory where you want to create a directory for the git work.
-For me, it is:  `/Users/reshamashaikh`
-<kbd> cd /Users/reshamashaikh </kbd>
+<kbd> cd ~ </kbd>

 Create the directories:
 <kbd>  mkdir ds  </kbd>